SecDevOps-jmcdonough/technical-recipe-azure-sdwan/hugowebfront/content/_index.md

 weight: 1
 ---

-# Fortinet FortiGate Workshop on Azure
+## Fortinet FortiGate SDWAN Networking Workshop on Azure

-### Welcome!

 In this workshop you will learn how to deploy Fortinet's FortiGate NGFW on Azure in several different use cases

-# About TEC Recipes
+### About TEC Recipes

 TEC Recipes provide the learner with the opportunity to put into practice newly developed skills in an easy to launch environment that can be used for customer engagements.
 At a minimum a TEC Recipe will include the following: